Book – Atomic Habits (Tiny Changes, Remarkable Results)

 1) Cardinal Rule of Behavior Change –

-- First three law emphasis on habits being performed this time, the 4th law makes sure it gets repeated by making it satisfying.
+- The first three laws emphasize habits being performed this time, and the 4th law ensures it gets repeated by satisfying it.

 - The costs of your good habits are in the present.
-The costs of your bad habits are in the future.
+The prices of your bad habits are in the future.

 2) Habits Trackers –

-- As it is said, whatever gets tracked gets accomplished and habits are no different.
-You keep a track of any habits for how many times you do a day, week, month, and you will have good habits developed.
+- As said, whatever gets tracked gets accomplished, and habits are no different.
+You will develop good habits if you follow any conventions for how many times you do a day, week, or month.

-- Keep a track of tiny changes you make, how often you perform, do a tick mark on calendar, it will inspire you to be more consistent with your process.
+- Keep track of tiny changes you make and how often you perform, and do a tick mark on the calendar; it will inspire you to be more consistent with your process.

 3) The Goldilocks Rule –

-- It states that humans experience peak motivation when working on tasks that are right on the edge of their current abilities.
+- It states that humans experience peak motivation when working on tasks right on the edge of their current abilities.
 Not too hard.
 Not too easy.
 Just right.

 - The greatest threat to success is not failure but boredom.
-Once the beginner gains have been made and we learn what to expect, our interest starts to fade.
+Our interest starts to fade once the beginner gains have been made and we learn what to expect.

-- The only way to become excellent is to be endlessly fascinated by doing the same thing over and over.
+- The only way to become excellent is to be endlessly fascinated by doing the same thing repeatedly.
 You must fall in love with boredom.

-Atomic habits will make you aware of current habits, help you build good and let go of bad ones with only tiny changes, which won’t be overwhelming and simple to apply.
+Atomic habits will make you aware of current practices and help you build good and let go of bad ones with only tiny changes, which won’t be overwhelming and straightforward to apply.
 I highly recommend this book.
 Read this one and make better habits and live a better life.

-You may download Atomic Habits Free E-book here.
-If you like this book, you may also like Changes your Habits, Change your Life.
+If you like this book, you may also like Changes Your Habits, Change Your Life.

 Thank you for reading.
-Please share your thoughts in the comment.
+Please share your thoughts in the comments.
 I would love to hear from you.

 I wish you a life of great habits.